-Meals - Food that is served to enrolled children at a day care home and which meets Program requirements.
+Meals - Food that is served to enrolled children at a center and which meets Program requirements.
+However, children participating in at-risk afterschool care centers, emergency shelters, or outside-school-hours care centers do not have to be enrolled.

 Milk - Pasteurized fluid types of unflavored or flavored whole milk, lowfat milk, skim milk, or cultured buttermilk that meet state and local standards.
 Milk must contain vitamins A and D at levels specified by the Food and Drug Administration (FDA).